Constellation-Labs/documentation-hub/nodes/validator/nodectl/install.md

 ## What is nodectl?

-In order to remove the complexity around building out a **Constellation Network Tessellation Validator Node**, Constellation Network and Node Garage have teamed up to create a command line utility to do all the "heavy lifting" for you.
+In order to remove the complexity around building out a **Constellation Network Tessellation Validator Node**, Constellation Network has created a command line utility to do all the "heavy lifting" for you.

 #### Installation